-- 36A.-(1) A person commits an offence if that person- - (a) without reasonable excuse, refuses or fails within the time and in the manner specified (or, if no time has been specified, within a reasonable time) to comply with any request under regulation 36 (trade: information powers); - (b) knowingly or recklessly gives any information, or produces any document, which is false in a material particular in response to such a request; - (c) with intent to evade any provision of regulation 36, destroys, mutilates, defaces, conceals or removes any document; - (d) otherwise intentionally obstructs an authorised officer in the exercise of their powers under regulation 36. - (2) Where a person is convicted of an offence under this regulation, the court may make an order requiring that person, within such period as may be specified in the order, to comply with the request." - 23.
-In regulation 37 (disclosure of information)- - (a) in paragraph (1), for "Secretary of State, the Treasury or the Commissioners" substitute "Governor or an authorised officer"; - (b) in paragraph (2)- - (i) after sub-paragraph (c) insert- - "(ca) taking any action with a view to instituting, or otherwise for the purposes of, any proceedings in the Territory for an offence under any provisions of these Regulations;"; - (ii) in sub-paragraph (d)- - (aa) in paragraph (i), after "Regulations" insert "(as they have effect in the United Kingdom)"; - (bb) in paragraph (ii), after "regulation 15(1) (export of military goods)" insert "(as it has effect in the United Kingdom)"; - (iii) in sub-paragraph (e), after "any British overseas territory" insert "other than the Territory"; - (iv) in sub-paragraph (g), for "United Kingdom" substitute "Territory"; - (c) in paragraph (3)(j), for "Secretary of State, the Treasury or the Commissioners (as the case may be) consider" substitute "Governor considers". - 24.
-In regulation 38 (Part 7: supplementary)- - (a) for paragraph (2) substitute-
+- 36A.-(1) A person commits an offence if that person- - (a) without reasonable excuse, refuses or fails within the time and in the manner specified (or, if no time has been specified, within a reasonable time) to comply with any request under regulation 36 (trade: information powers); - (b) knowingly or recklessly gives any information, or produces any document, which is false in a material particular in response to such a request; - (c) with intent to evade any provision of regulation 36, destroys, mutilates, defaces, conceals or removes any document; - (d) otherwise intentionally obstructs an authorised officer in the exercise of their powers under regulation 36. - (2) Where a person is convicted of an offence under this regulation, the court may make an order requiring that person, within such period as may be specified in the order, to comply with the request." - 24.
+In regulation 37 (disclosure of information)- - (a) in paragraph (1), for "Secretary of State, the Treasury or the Commissioners" substitute "Governor or an authorised officer"; - (b) in paragraph (2)- - (i) after sub-paragraph (c) insert- - "(ca) taking any action with a view to instituting, or otherwise for the purposes of, any proceedings in the Territory for an offence under any provisions of these Regulations;"; - (ii) in sub-paragraph (d)- - (aa) in paragraph (i), after "Regulations" insert "(as they have effect in the United Kingdom)"; - (bb) in paragraph (ii), after "regulation 15(1) (export of military goods)" insert "(as it has effect in the United Kingdom)"; - (iii) in sub-paragraph (e), after "any British overseas territory" insert "other than the Territory"; - (iv) in sub-paragraph (g), for "United Kingdom" substitute "Territory"; - (c) in paragraph (3)- - (i) in sub-paragraph (f), for "United Kingdom" substitute "Territory";

+- (ii) in sub-paragraph (j), for "Secretary of State, the Treasury or the Commissioners (as the case may be) consider" substitute "Governor considers". - 25.
+For regulation 38 (finance: disclosure to the Treasury) substitute-